Updated on May 8, 2026

 What makes a laser effective for hair removal

-- Selective photothermolysis: light energy targets melanin in the hair shaft, converts to heat, and disables growth structures while sparing nearby skin.
+- Selective photothermolysis: light energy targets melanin in the hair shaft, turns to heat and disrupts the structures responsible for regrowth while leaving surrounding skin largely unharmed.
 A clear, accessible explainer is available from the Mayo Clinic.

-- Depth of penetration: longer wavelengths travel deeper, helpful for coarse, deeply rooted hair and richer skin tones.
+- Depth of penetration: longer wavelengths reach deeper, which helps with coarse, deeply rooted hair and richer skin tones.

-- Epidermal protection: cooling at the tip keeps the surface comfortable, allowing therapeutic energy to reach the follicle.
+- Epidermal protection: cooling at the tip protects the skin surface and keeps treatment more comfortable while allowing therapeutic energy to reach the follicle.

 The main laser types used in clinics